chovanecadam/cybersecurity/osint/README.md

 > a domain name, an IP address block or an autonomous system.
 > ([wikipedia](https://en.wikipedia.org/wiki/WHOIS))

-There's a very handy `whois` client for linux, which let's you browse whois database from the terminal.
+There's a very handy `whois` client for Linux, which lets you browse the whois database from the terminal.
 Authoritative whois registry for .cz domain is [nic.cz/whois/](https://www.nic.cz/whois/).

 ## Google hacking

-Google search provides several useful operators which allow more advanced search techniques.
-[Google Hacking Database](https://www.exploit-db.com/google-dorks/) from Offensive Security provides countless examples sorted in 14 categories.
+Google search provides several useful operators that allow more advanced search techniques.
+[Google Hacking Database](https://www.exploit-db.com/google-dorks/) from Offensive Security provides countless examples sorted into 14 categories.

 ```
 "word"                              exact match